741 Colonel Ledyard Highway

 -Exploring public art initiatives to commemorate Ledyard's significant history as part of the 250

 anniversary of the Declaration of Independence.
-Proposed ideas would be a statue of Steven

-Explorer or William Ledyard the Commander of Fort Griswold.
+2. A statue of either John Ledyard the Explorer or William Ledyard the Commander of Fort

 Ms. Parkinson said she supports Mr. Schroeder's ideas but spoke of her frustrations with